At the Howard Theater, R&B singer Giveon stretches his vocal chops before a sellout crowd

 The crowd enthusiastically sang along, and at the song’s end, Giveon’s face glowed as he asked for permission to “go slow and take my time” on his first-ever headlining tour.

 Last year, Giveon started gaining wider recognition, and later chart success, for his piano-laced hook on Drake’s “Chicago Freestyle.”
-But when his debut EP, “Take Time,” came out in late March of last year, pandemic restrictions were just beginning to hold the U.S. in their grip.
+But when his debut EP, “Take Time,” came out in late March of last year, pandemic restrictions were just beginning to hold the United States in their grip.

 A year later, Giveon told Rolling Stone he hoped to go on the road and finish his debut album.
 Now, his sold-out tour has so far garnered a surprise appearance by Drake at the Toronto show.

-He’s still working toward that debut album, but in the meantime his latest release, “When It’s All Said and Done . . .
+He’s still working toward that debut album, but in the meantime, his latest release “When It’s All Said and Done . . .
 Take Time,” is a compilation of his two 2020 EPs, spinning anguish into velvet cords of aspirational eternity.
 Giveon cites Frank Sinatra and Barry White as musical inspirations, along with his mother’s recordings of Anita Baker and Mary J. Blige, revealing ambitions of transcendent vocal recognition.
 But he’s still early in his journey.
 His distinct voice, however, promises attention, with its crystalline base and resolute timbre.

 It would further flourish with the energetic live musicians that accompanied him Friday night.
 Through headphones, for instance, the haughty and haunted “Still Your Best” tries at sexiness, but ends up sounding surly.
 Onstage, an explosive guitarist and shuddering drums helps capture that arrogant yet still alluring mood.